Hailey-Ross/AzuraCast.Webhook-Processor/README.md

 ---

 ## 💡 Want to tweak the format?
-Check out `AzuraCast_Webhook.php` for easy adjustments.
+Check out `AzuraCord_Webhook.php` for easy adjustments.
 You *could* further customize:
 | Customization Type             | Examples |
 |------------------------------|------------|